 sudo apt install apache2

-Step 2 – Installing MySQL Server
+Step 2 – Installing MySQL

 The default Debian 10 repository contains MariaDB (Replacement of MySQL) as default database server.
 If you are okay to go with MariaDB execute commands to install else follow MySQL server installation tutorial.

-sudo apt install mysql-server
+sudo apt install mariadb-server

 Step 3 – Installing PHP

 Default Debian 10 system repositories contain an older PHP version.
 To install the latest PHP version add a third-party PPA to your system.
 Run the below command to add PPA to your system.